Eric Houghton: Coaching and managerial career

-He also played seven first-class matches as a right-handed batsman and a right-arm bowler for Warwickshire County Cricket Club (1946–1947) and also minor counties cricket for Lincolnshire County Cricket Club.
+He also played seven first-class matches as a Right-handed and a right-arm bowler for Warwickshire County Cricket Club (1946–1947) and also minor counties cricket for Lincolnshire County Cricket Club.
 He also played club cricket for Sleaford, Aston Unity and Olton Cricket Clubs.

 His brother, Roy Houghton, and cousin, Reg Goodacre, were also footballers.
 His son Neil chaired Warwickshire County Cricket Club (2003–2011) and his great-nephew Chris Woods was a successful international footballer.

 He died in Sutton Coldfield on 1 May 1996, aged 85.

+International career

+He also won seven caps for England.